 Leicester City: Your New Frontrunners?

 Leicester City, previously part of the Premier League's so-called "middle class," have been one of the major game-changers this season.
-Spurred forward by a record-breaking scoring run from Jamie Vardy, the Foxes have been hanging around at or near the top of the table for the majority of the
+Spurred forward by a record-breaking scoring run from Jamie Vardy, the Foxes have been hanging around

 A year ago, by the time the fifth round of the 2014/15 FA Cup rolled around, only three heavyweight Premier League clubs had survived the eliminations.
 Those three teams-Arsenal, Liverpool, and Manchester United-had managed to avoid an upset-ridden fourth round that had sent Chelsea, Manchester City, Tottenham Hotspur, and Southampton (among others) packing.
 Arsenal went on to win the tournament, beating Aston Villa in the finals for a second consecutive FA Cup trophy.

 This year, things could hardly be more different.
 Most of the football clubs to qualify for the round of 16 in the 2015/16 FA Cup are big names from the Premier League.
 The fourth round of the tournament-played this past weekend, in place of regular league competition-saw Arsenal, both Manchester teams, Chelsea, Everton, and Crystal Palace all earning spots in the final 16.
-Furthermore, most of those soccer clubs won big in their fourth round matches,
+Furthermore, most of those

 By Edward Stratmann.